flcdrg/wait-for-mssql/README.md

 - `--server` - the name of the server hosting SQL Server
 - `--username` - username
 - `--password` - password
-- `--delay` - how many seconds to wait between attempts
+- `--delay` - how many seconds to wait between attempts (defaults to 3)
-- `--max` - maximum number of connection attempts to make
+- `--max` - maximum number of connection attempts to make (defaults to 10)

 ## Examples